Why knowing airline wheelchair policies can make flying easier

 Irritated by hotel resort fees?Airlines can be wonderful about having electric carts waiting and wheelchair assistance from the curb to plane, but it must be planned ahead of time.
 Ask, ask, ask.
 That is the way to get through airports and airport security.

 Also, when being moved through the system in a foreign airport where there are waystations and holding areas for the handicapped, make sure to be assertive.
-Let the assistants know that your flight is leaving and make sure that you get to the gate on time.
+Let the assistants know when your flight is leaving and make sure that you get to the gate on time.

 Once, in Spain, the system forgot us in one of the waiting zones and we almost missed our connecting flight.
 So, pay attention.
 The systems work well, but be alert to possible problems.